zendframework/maintainers/LTS-WORKFLOW.md

 > If you observe failing tests when there shouldn't be, run `composer update` and then re-run the
 > tests.

-If all looks well, tag and commit; the `lts-stage` will provide you with the `git tag` command to use.
+At this point, you can now tag; the `lts-stage` will provide you with the `git tag` command to use.
 You can then push the tag and delete the branch:

 ```console